-Subrogation lawyers Rebecca Wright and Steven Alsip spoke on “Negative Inference Cases: Your Invisible Smoking Gun” at the National Association of Subrogation Professionals 2018 Subrogation Litigation: Skills and Management Conference.
-This session discussed strategies for subrogation attorneys to carry the burden of proof required to win at trial (or reach a favorable settlement) in cases where the crucial evidence in a property damage claim has been destroyed or badly damaged.
+Subrogation attorneys Steven Alsip and Rebecca Wright gave a presentation called “Negative Inference Cases: Your Invisible Smoking Gun” at the National Association of Subrogation Professionals 2018 Subrogation Litigation: Skills and Management Conference.
+This session discussed strategies for subrogation attorneys to carry the burden of proof required to successfully litigate or otherwise settle a subrogation dispute in cases where the crucial evidence in a property damage claim has been destroyed or badly damaged.

 Topics of Alsip’s presentation included the role of circumstantial evidence, specialized discovery, social media, and relevant statutory and lease provisions at play.
 He also discussed recent changes to the NFPA’s position on negative inference.
 The NFPA states that the negative body of data gathered from a fire investigation (read: what was absent in the subrogation inquiry) is valid evidence to argue a fire was incendiary.
 Alsip discusses how this opens new avenues for carriers pursuing recovery from a payout for property loss caused by fire.

 Subrogation Attorneys Adept at Subrogating Fire Damage Claims

 Rebecca Wright is a licensed attorney focused in subrogation law.
 She has been admitted to the Bar in KY, MS, OH, TN, TX, and WV, in addition to 5 federal district courts in those states.
 Wright is experienced in insurance subrogation, especially with regard to fire-related subrogation claims.
 She often speaks at NASP conferences, on the On Subrogation podcast, and several other forums, offering education on subrogation topics such as the Common Fund Doctrine, and effective approaches to the investigation phase of the subrogation process.